mecid/mecid.github.io/_posts/2019-10-02-redux-like-state-container-in-swiftui-part3.md

 layout: post
 ---

 This week I want to continue the topic of using a *Redux-like state container in SwiftUI*.
 I'm delighted with the new approach and already finished the refactoring of the [NapBot app](https://napbotapp.com/) in this way.
+That's why today I want to share with you how I use *Container Views* with a state container similar to *Redux*.

 In previous weeks we already discussed the basics and some good practices while using *Redux-like state containers*.
 If you are not familiar with *Redux*, please take a look at those posts to understand how to build it in *SwiftUI* and which benefits you get by using it.